vamsicherukuri/ado2gh-ado-pipeline/README.md

     style End3 fill:#ffcccc
     style Success fill:#e1ffe1
 ```

-## What This Pipeline Does

-The **ADO to GitHub Migration Pipeline** automates the complete migration process from Azure DevOps repositories to GitHub in six sequential stages with three manual approval gates:

 ### Stage 1: Prerequisite Validation
 - Verifies that `bash/repos.csv` file exists and is not empty